Students in Central Texas bring awareness to fentanyl dangers

-"We just talked about it and like brainstormed with each other's ideas and like, things that we thought would be impactful for like the students, not just like giving facts, but giving like stories of, students and people in our community," said Schiller.
-“This is like an issue and that we can't just keep ignoring it."
+"We just talked about it and like, brainstormed with each other's ideas and things that we thought would be impactful for the students, not just giving facts but giving stories of students and people in our community," Schiller said.
+“This is an issue and that we can't just keep ignoring it."

-But the group didn't stop there - Schiller said one student reached out to parents by sending out a Google form so they can share their personal loss with fentanyl.
+But the group didn't stop there.
+Schiller said one student reached out to parents by sending out a Google form so they can share their personal losses related to fentanyl.
 The stories and photos that parents shared ended up on display inside of a hallway on campus.

 Other posters were also hung on the walls with information about fentanyl and even included a QR code that led viewers to a website that provided information and more stories from loved ones.

 "A lot of people think that, 'Oh, this might have happened here, but it doesn't go around here, right?'
-Like, they don't think that the, the fentanyl couldn't get to them.
-When in actuality it's happened to multiple kids at Leander," said Gier.
+Like, they don't think that the fentanyl could get to them.
+When in actuality, it's happened to multiple kids at Leander," Gier said.

 According to the Drug Enforcement Administration, six out of every 10 fake prescription pills contain a potentially deadly dose of fentanyl.

-“I want to make sure that all of my peers and everyone around me knows what a danger this is so that no one can be victimized by this drug, this opioid that can cause something like death," said Gier.
+“I want to make sure that all of my peers and everyone around me knows what a danger this is so that no one can be victimized by this drug, this opioid that can cause something like death," Gier said.

 To finish off "Fentanyl Awareness Week," the pair said the school will be hosting an assembly on Friday, where they will welcome two mothers who lost their children to fentanyl poisoning.